gracelhu/TenWords/Sprint3.md

 ## Overview of Sprint Progress
 This Sprint, one of the core features added was the Practice feature.
 This feature allows users to practice translating ten word packets from english to the language of their choosing.
 After typing in corresponding translations for the words, users receive a score on their quiz, and receive feedback on what was answered correctly (displays in green) and incorrectly (displays in red).

+Additionally, the frontend and backend connection was solidified this sprint.
+An authentication server was made with a route handler and a database which was connected to the frontend which allows users to sign up and sign in by storing their credentials.

 ## Frontend
 ### Frontend Unit Tests
 #### Words Page Component